Introduction

 Drive system

-The drive system is made up of the motor, coupling and gearbox, and may also contain a flywheel, backstop and brake.
-In most conveyors, this system provides the power needed to move the belt.
-In the case of TRs with a regenerative profile (descending), the drive operates as a generator, controlling the speed of the belt and transforming the mechanical energy of the movement into electrical energy.
+The drive system consists of the motor, coupling, and gearbox, and may also include a flywheel, backstop, and brake.
+In general, in most conveyors, this system serves to provide the power necessary to drive the belt.
+On the other hand, in the case of conveyors with a regenerative (downhill) profile, the drive operates as a generator, controlling the belt speed and converting the mechanical energy of the movement into electrical energy.

-For both scenarios, the drive system also has the function of starting, stopping and holding the belt by means of brakes and backstops.
-Figure 2 shows a schematic drawing of a conventional drive system, identifying its main components.
+In addition, in both scenarios, the drive system is also responsible for starting, stopping, and holding the belt in place using brakes and backstops.
+Figure 2 shows a schematic diagram of a conventional drive system, with its main components labeled.

 Figure 2: Example of a drive system.
 SOURCE: Kot Collection.